Our first cis-lunar habitat

 The first human crews on long-duration missions in the vicinity of the Moon will live and work in barrel-shaped modules less than five meters long.
 Even today's spartan quarters onboard the International Space Station might seem luxuriously spacious when compared to the obsessively compact design of the early cis-lunar habitats.

-Read our introductory article on the subject at...
+Read our introductory articles on the subject at...

 Cis-lunar habitation module at a glance: